szhorvat/IGraphM/README.md

 to open the documentation notebook.

 The documentation is not yet ready and contributions are most welcome.
-If you would like to help out with the documentation, please see below.
+If you would like to help out with the documentation, please see the Contributions section below.

 ## Contributions